quicklywilliam/ereaditlater/README.md

   <img src="https://github.com/user-attachments/assets/f0c72004-3f0e-4984-8537-b92983d227ca" alt="drawing" style="width:45%;"/>
 </p>

-Open source client application for read it later services (currently just Instapaper).
-Based on KOReader, works with Kobo/Kindle/etc.
+Eread-it-later is an open source client application for read it later services.
+Currently this is limited to Instapaper.
+Eread-it-later is based on KOReader, so it works with Kobo/Kindle/etc.

+Eread-it-later is currently in early development and has only been tested on Kobo so far.
+It's still very much a work in progress.
+It probably needs a better name at some point, too.

 ## Features